Bolivia 1 Month Itinerary

 Fun activities include walking up to the summit of Cerro Calvario to get beautiful views of the lake and taking a boat tour to Isla del Sol, the largest island on the lake.
 You can easily arrange tours through your accommodation or head down to the pier to book.

-Fortunately, the government built a new road for trucks and buses in 2006, and Death Road is now mainly used for tourism.
-While there’s still the odd accident (deaths average around 5 per year now), the road is nowhere near as dangerous as it used to be.
+Fortunately, the government built a new road for trucks and buses in 2006, and Death Road is now mainly used for tourism

 For more information on Death Road and the best companies to book with:

-Joe and Alex waving whilst sitting atop a cliff
+Joe and a friend waving whilst sitting atop 'Death Road' in La Paz, Bolivia

 The jungle own of Coroico is the perfect place to relax for a couple of days and escape from the high-altitude chill of La Paz.

-Although the area has some fun activities such as hiking and ziplining, we recommend taking the time to chill, sit by the pool with a beer and enjoy the subtropical climate.
+Although the area has some fun activities such as hiking and ziplining, I recommend taking the time to chill, sit by the pool with a beer and enjoy the subtropical climate.

 bird in the Amazon, Bolivia